numerodix/mmalloc/README.md

 # Adventures in writing a malloc

-A simple malloc implementation that uses two singly linked lists:
+A simple malloc implementation that uses two doubly linked lists:

 - A used list that stores all blocks currently in use.
 - A free list that stores blocks previously allocated and then free'd.